freetronics/ArduPhone-Software/firmware_v1/README.md

  * Initial (incomplete) GSM enquiry and multi-tasking receive handling
  * GSM module status; from powering on to idle
  * Signal strength enquiry and graphing in status bar
- * Keypad setup (though presently not used until UI started)
+ * Keypad setup - output key presses to serial debug
+ * Initial startup animation in main frame

 To do
 -----